The 3 Best Cheap Toasters of 2025

 1. Best Cheap Toaster

 The best cheap toaster we've tested is the Black+Decker 2-Slice Toaster T2569B.
 This simple model is one of the least expensive toasters we've tested and offers one of the best toasting performances.
-It has a fantastic toasting range: you can get anything from barely warmed to definitely charred bread with one of its five settings.
-This means you can make golden-brown toast with one of its four settings or use a higher setting to properly brown denser bread in a single cycle.
+It has a fantastic toasting range: you can get anything from barely warmed to definitely charred bread with one of its six settings in a single cycle.
 It evenly toasts the entire surface of the bread on both sides and performs consistently batch after batch.

 2. Best Cheap Toaster For Small Items

 It toasts the surface of the bread evenly on both sides and does a pretty good job of toasting consistently.
-However, it tends to produce slightly darker toast after a few batches, and it's not as consistent as the Black+Decker 2-Slice Toaster T2569B.
-Overall, though, it's a good, cheap option.
-As a bonus, its wavy plastic shell gives it a retro look, and this toaster comes in a few different colors.
+However, it tends to produce slightly darker toast after a few batches, so it's not as consistent as the Black+Decker 2-Slice Toaster T2569B.
+That said, it's a good, cheap option overall.
+And as a bonus, it's available in a few different colors, and its wavy plastic shell gives it a retro look that may suit your style.

 3. Best Cheap 4-Slot Toaster

-If there's a high demand for toast in your home, you might need the higher capacity of a 4-slice toaster.
 The Black+Decker 4-Slice Toaster TR400SSD is the best inexpensive toaster with four slots we've tested.
 This toaster offers a higher capacity for busy mornings, with two sets of slots that operate independently.
-It has a fantastic toasting range, so you can easily make golden-brown toast from sandwich bread and brown denser carbs like rye bread in a single cycle.
-It also toasts very evenly on both sides of the bread and produces similar results after multiple batches.
+It has a fantastic toasting range, so you can easily make golden-brown toast from sandwich bread and denser brown carbs like rye bread in a single cycle.
+It also toasts very evenly on both sides and produces similar results after multiple batches.

-Like the other inexpensive toasters on this list, it lacks quality-of-life features like cycle countdown indicators.
-However, it does have the usual settings for frozen items and bagels and a cancel button.
+Like the other inexpensive toasters on this list, it lacks quality-of-life features, like cycle countdown indicators.
+However, it does have the usual settings for frozen items and bagels, as well as a cancel button.
 If you want something fancier, the Beautiful 4-Slice Toaster with Touch-Activated Display is slightly more expensive but has a more premium look you might prefer.
 It comes in pastel colors like 'Sage Green' or 'Cornflower Blue' and has cycle countdown indicators for each set of slots.
 However, its button controls don't let you fine-tune the shade setting like a dial, so you're stuck with the seven preset settings.
-While it can brown denser bread in a single cycle, if you're using basic sandwich bread, none of the settings yields golden-brown toast.
+While it can brown denser bread in a single cycle, if you're using basic sandwich bread, none of the settings yield golden-brown toast.

 Notable Mentions